inforion/kopycat/README.md

         Process finished with exit code 0
         ```

-        Because we set `assert` function on registers values it means that all executed successfully.
+        Since we set `assert` function on registers values, it means that the execution has successfully completed.

-    1. To make possible connection with GDB debugger (IDA Pro or CLion)
+    1. To make possible connection with GDB debugger (IDA Pro or CLion):

         - add the following line after the `arm` instantiation in `Testbench` class: